ropensci/qualR/README.md

 Thanks to [CETESB](https://cetesb.sp.gov.br/ar/) and to [MonitorAr Program](https://www.rio.rj.gov.br/web/smac/monitorar-rio1) for make public this atmospheric data.

+This work was supported by the Wellcome Trust [grant number 216087/Z/19/Z].
-We  acknowledge the programs CAPES (Coordenadoria de Aperfeiçoamento de Pessoal de Nível Superior), CNPq (Conselho Nacional de Desenvolvimento Científico e Tecnológico), FAPESP (2016/18438-0 - Fundação de Amparo à Pesquisa do Estado do São Paulo), and the Welcome Trust (subaward from Yale University to Universidade de São Paulo, subcontract number GR108373).
+We acknowledge the programs CAPES (Coordenadoria de Aperfeiçoamento de Pessoal de Nível Superior), CNPq (Conselho Nacional de Desenvolvimento Científico e Tecnológico), FAPESP (2016/18438-0 - Fundação de Amparo à Pesquisa do Estado do São Paulo).

 Finally, we want to thanks to the [LAPAT-IAG team](http://www.lapat.iag.usp.br/) for test and help to improve `qualR`.